-FEC Remote Authenticator is a standalone application that you can provide to the owner of a Gmail / G Suite email account so that they can authenticate you remotely.
-This can be especially useful when the custodian uses two-factor-authentication.
+FEC Remote Authenticator is a standalone application that you can provide to the owner of a Gmail, Google Workspace (formerly called G Suite), Office 365, or Microsoft consumer (e.g., Hotmail, Outlook.com) email account so that they can authenticate you remotely.
+This can be especially useful when the custodian uses two-factor authentication.
 Using FEC Remote Authenticator, eDiscovery and digital forensics practitioners do not have to know the custodian's email password at all.

 The remote authentication workflow works as follows:

-Custodian (owner of the mailbox) downloads a copy of FEC Remote Authenticator from our website using the following link.
-The same link is also available on the Forensic Email Collector (FEC) user interface under the "Remote Authentication" menu for convenience.
+Custodian (owner of the mailbox) downloads a copy of FEC Remote Authenticator using the download link available on the Forensic Email Collector (FEC) user interface under the "Remote Authentication" menu.

-FEC Remote Authenticator is a single EXE file which does not require extraction, installation, administrative privileges or a license key.
-It does require—like the main FEC application—that the custodian's computer have .NET framework 4.6.1 installed.
-We found this to be the case in most modern computers. .NET Framework 4.6.1 can also be downloaded directly from Microsoft Download Center.
+FEC Remote Authenticator is a single EXE file that does not require extraction, installation, administrative privileges, or a license key.
+It does require that the custodian's computer have .NET framework 4.5 installed.

-The custodian runs FEC Remote Authenticator and authenticates with Gmail using the same Gmail API workflow as FEC.
-FEC Remote Authenticator does not ask for the custodian's password; the password is provided directly to Gmail.
-If two-factor-authentication is enabled, the custodian can perform the two-factor-authentication via the Gmail web interface as usual.
+The custodian runs FEC Remote Authenticator and authenticates with Gmail, Google Workspace, or Microsoft business or consumer accounts using the same workflow as FEC.
+FEC Remote Authenticator does not ask for the custodian's password; the password is provided directly to Google or Microsoft.
+If two-factor authentication is enabled, the custodian can perform the two-factor authentication via the Gmail or Microsoft web interface as usual.